wimleers/fileconveyor/code/daemon/README.txt

 strip copyright information, i.e. this can also have legal consequences.
 Choose one of the "keep metadata" classes if you want to avoid this.
 When optimizing GIF images, they are converted to the PNG format, which also changes their filename.
-This means they have to be stored

-Available Processors:
+Available processors:
 1) Max
    optimizes image files losslessly (GIF, PNG, JPEG, animated GIF)
 2) KeepMetadata